Moxie (film): Plot

-The girls champion Kiera, one of them, to win an athletic scholarship, but Mitchell receives it instead.
+The girls champion Kiera, captain of the school's state champion soccer team and one of them, to win an athletic scholarship, but Mitchell, quarterback of the losing football team, receives it instead.
 Vivian walks home feeling depressed, drinking the bottle of champagne meant for Kiera's win along the way.
 She comes home to find Lisa with her boyfriend John and is annoyed that her mother kept the relationship a secret from her.
 Vivian then throws up.

 Later, the "Moxie" girls respond to Mitchell winning the award by putting crude stickers all over the school.
 Principal Shelly, who was called out by "Moxie" for not supporting the girls, attempts to shut down the group.
 Claudia, who joins the group, takes the fall for the stickers, but confronts Vivian for not coming forward about starting "Moxie".

 Vivian starts to go through a rough patch with Seth.
 She then faces challenges with Lisa when Seth comes over for dinner with her mom's new boyfriend John and creates a scene.
 When confronted, she confesses that she started Moxie and expresses her grief over her late father.

 Vivian finds a note from an anonymous girl who says she was raped the previous year.
 Vivian gets "Moxie" supporters to stage a walkout in support of the girl.
 The majority of students participate, and Vivian reveals to the rest of the school that she started "Moxie".

-Head cheerleader Emma comes forward as the rape survivor, stating that her ex-boyfriend-- Mitchell --was her rapist.
+Head cheerleader Emma comes forward as the rape survivor, stating that her ex-boyfriend—Mitchell—was her rapist.
 It happened the previous year after prom when they were dating.
 When she was called the "Most Bangable", it left her mortified.
 All the students are horrified and lend their support.
 Principal Shelly overhears and plans to punish Mitchell at last for the rape and his sexist behavior.

 Vivian reconciles with her mom, Claudia, and Seth, and "Moxie" gains more followers.
 Lisa expresses pride in her daughter and the girls throw a party in celebration of "Moxie".

+Cast

+In addition, The Linda Lindas play themselves, performing at a party.